APL (programming language): Design

 Unlike traditionally structured programming languages, APL code is typically structured as chains of monadic or dyadic functions, and operators acting on arrays.
 APL has many nonstandard primitives (functions and operators) that are indicated by a single symbol or a combination of a few symbols.
 All primitives are defined to have the same precedence, and always associate to the right.
 Thus, APL is read or best understood from right-to-left.

 Early APL implementations (c.
-1970 or so) had no programming loop-flow control structures, such as do or while loops, and if-then-else constructs.
-Instead, they used array operations, and use of structured programming constructs was often not necessary, since an operation could be performed on a full array in one statement.
+1970 or so) had no programming loop control flow structures, such as do or while loops, and if-then-else constructs.
+Instead, they used array operations, and use of structured programming constructs was often unneeded, since an operation could be performed on a full array in one statement.
 For example, the iota function (ι) can replace for-loop iteration: ιN when applied to a scalar positive integer yields a one-dimensional array (vector), 1 2 3 ...
-N. More recent implementations of APL generally include comprehensive control structures, so that data structure and program control flow can be clearly and cleanly separated.
+N. Later APL implementations generally include comprehensive control structures, so that data structure and program control flow can be clearly and cleanly separated.

 The APL environment is called a workspace.
 In a workspace the user can define programs and data, i.e., the data values exist also outside the programs, and the user can also manipulate the data without having to define a program.
 In the examples below, the APL interpreter first types six spaces before awaiting the user's input.
 Its own output starts in column one.

 The user can save the workspace with all values, programs, and execution status.